 By March 15 of each year, approximately 5 months pre-conference- scholarship chair collects essays from all entries and sends electronic copies to the AHVMF office.

 By May 1, Committee chair and other volunteers score the essay entries via established evaluation form.
-Scholarship chair assigns scholarships, notifies winners.
+Scholarship chair assigns scholarships, notifies office, notifies winners.
 AHVMF ED designs online student survey with last page containing information about reimbursement requirements, including necessity of registration with AHVMA for conference winners, by the due date established by AHVMA.
 Survey results returned to DD within 1 month.
 Scholarship Chair to collaborate with ED and AHVMA Office Manager to ensure all information they need in regards to winners is communicated.

 Scholarship chair invites scholarship winners to the conference and the Newcomers Social to learn about CAVM modalities.